 The Bald Cypress is good for extremely wet climates.
-This deciduous conifer is covered with gray or brown bark with scaly ridges or long fiber-like ridges that usually peel off in strips.
+This deciduous conifer is among the Best Bonsai Plants and is covered with gray or brown bark with scaly ridges or long fiber-like ridges that usually peel off in strips.

 Position: It needs plenty of sunlight and warmth during the growing season.

 Botanical Name: Cassia fistula

 This beautiful tropical tree from South East Asia offers yellow blooms that makes it a very popular bonsai tree.
 For best growth, use a well-draining growing medium.

 Position: Keep this bonsai in bright and indirect sunlight.